 - Replace any usage of the leaked API key with the new one 🔄

 We've partnered with GitHub to ensure your API keys remain safe. 🔐

-If a ReadMe API key is accidentally pushed to a public GitHub repository, we will automatically be notified by GitHub through its secret scanning program.
+If a ReadMe API key is accidentally pushed to a public GitHub repository, we will automatically be notified via GitHub's secret scanning program.
 We will immediately invalidate the API key and notify the project administrators of the leak via email.
 If this happens to you, follow the steps above to regenerate your API key.